micmejia/bible-dump/NKJV/Acts/Acts 4.md

 So when they heard that, they raised their voice to God with one accord and said: "Lord, You _are_ God, who made heaven and earth and the sea, and all that is in them,

 ###### 25
-who [^c]by the mouth of Your servant David have said: 'Why did the nations rage, And the people plot vain things?
+who by the mouth of Your servant David have said: 'Why did the nations rage, And the people plot vain things?

 ###### 26
 The kings of the earth took their stand, And the rulers were gathered together Against the Lord and against His Christ.'